gletort/FishFeats/docs/Get-nuclei.md

 	- `resample`: run CellPose 3D reconstruction in the resized scale: slower but more precise if the nuclei are smaller than 18 pixels diameter, faster but less precise if the nuclei are bigger than 18 pixels.

-When the segmentation is finished, the labelled nuclei will be displayed in Napari, and can be manually corrected.
+When the segmentation is finished, the labelled nuclei will be displayed in napari, and can be manually corrected.

 #### Dask option